Facial Fat Grafting Philadelphia

-The selection of autologous fat (a patient’s own fatty tissue) as a filler is widely recognized among top New Jersey cosmetic surgeons as one of the most fundamental materials for use in facial and body augmentation.
+The selection of autologous fat (a patient’s own fatty tissue) as a filler is widely recognized among top Philadelphia cosmetic surgeons as one of the most fundamental materials for use in facial and body augmentation.
 Fat can be utilized as a filler substance for cosmetic and reconstructive procedures in cases where volume loss needs to be addressed.
 Fat provides a soft and natural feeling filler which can be harvested with very low risk, has no risk of allergic reaction, and lacks risk of disease transmission.
 Fat is also readily available in abundant stores making it a low cost filler medium which can be harvested from the patient’s own body (usually hips or abdomen) in large amounts.
 Patients need not worry about how much filler they are using because fat is harvested directly from their own body at no cost.

 Facial Fat Grafting/Transfer Procedure Facts

-Surgical Goals: To correct facial volume loss associated with aging, to smooth wrinkles and fill deep hollows and folds.
+To correct facial volume loss associated with aging, to smooth wrinkles and fill deep hollows and folds.

-The Procedure: The procedure is performed through carefully placed needle stick sites, leaving virtually no visible post procedure scars.
+The procedure is performed through carefully placed needle stick sites, leaving virtually no visible post procedure scars.
 Fat is first delicately harvested from such areas as the abdomen, hip/flank, or buttocks.
 It is carefully rinsed and prepared.
 It is then injected with tiny microcannulas which prevent injury to the living fat cells during the transfer process.

-Anesthesia: The procedure is performed under local anesthesia with oral or IV sedation for further patient relaxation.
+The procedure is performed under local anesthesia with oral or IV sedation for further patient relaxation.

-Length of Time: The procedure lasts between 1-2 hours depending on the patient’s rejuvenation needs.
+The procedure lasts between 1-2 hours depending on the patient’s rejuvenation needs.
 Procedures such as Chemical Peel or Laser Skin Resurfacing may be added to complement the patient’s procedure.
 All procedures can be performed at our in-office procedure suite or at a fully accredited outpatient surgery center.

-After the Procedure: All patients are sent home that day after their procedure, and are given a set of post procedure instructions to follow.
+All patients are sent home that day after their procedure, and are given a set of post procedure instructions to follow.
 The patient will follow up the next day for a post procedure check, and again on the seventh day after the procedure.

-Recovery: Most patients can return to work in a few days.
+Most patients can return to work in a few days.
 Patients are asked to refrain from physical exertion for a period of two weeks.
 Swelling and bruising usually resolve in one week, but they are usually minimal.
 Although a narcotic pain medication is prescribed most patients report only using Tylenol.
 An elastic compression garment is worn to provide post procedure compression at the harvest site for a few days.
 (It should be noted that individual recovery time and pain thresholds may vary depending on the patient).